anthonyftwang/mycity-fighting-covid/README.md

 # mycity-fighting-covid
 To help support local responses to COVID-19, we're sharing code for a modular website design that you can adapt as you see fit for your local response.
 We are also assembling a collection of local response sites from around the world.
-Here are detailed instructions for anyone looking to create a website for your city.
+Here are detailed instructions for anyone looking to create a website for their city.

 ### Before you start: